renshenzhen/gitskills/readme.txt

-Creating a new branch is quick dev simple.
+Git is a free software...